 The amount of time left on a lease can impact the house price.
 A property with a short lease may be more difficult to sell and is likely to achieve a lower sale price.
 There may be a smaller pool of potential buyers too, as many lenders will reject loan applications for properties with less than 80 years left on the lease.

 Under the 1993 Leasehold Reform Act, leaseholders are legally entitled to extend their lease by 90 years if they meet certain qualifying criteria.
 Most leaseholders will be permitted to extend their lease if they have owned a long lease for two years or more.

 The exact cost of extending your lease depends on how much of the lease remains and the value of your property.
 As the years remaining reduce, so does the value of the property, while the premium for extension increases.

 The chart below shows the typical cost of extending your lease, depending on lease length.
 Be aware, the costs to extend your lease could be much higher — these figures are based on a flat valued at £200,000 with a 999-year lease.

-For example, ground rents may start as £200 per year on the property, but double every 10 years.
+For example, ground rents may start at £200 per year on the property, but double every 10 years.
 This would make annual ground rent £6,400 by year 50 of the lease.

 In addition, clauses can include a mortgage fee if the lessee decides to remortgage at any point.
 This fee could be 0.05% of the home’s value, for example, or a £150 charge for remortgaging a house valued at £300,000.
 Other mainstay charges could even include a fee (usually around £50 plus VAT) if the property owner wants a pet.

-If you’re buying a new build house, the leasehold should no longer be a problem following the ban.
-If you are considering purchasing an existing leasehold house, be sure to check the length of the lease, research renewal costs and research the possibility of buying the freehold.
+If you’re buying a new-build house, the leasehold should no longer be a problem following the ban.
+If you are considering purchasing an existing leasehold house, be sure to check the length of the lease, research renewal costs and explore the possibility of buying the freehold.